 The last point to make here is the opt-out option.
-It is still relatively easy to resign and withdraw one’s consent to the data storage.
+It is still relatively easy to resign and withdraw one’s consent to data storage.
 But if one’s data is used to train AI, the deletion of the source data may not be enough.
 The results such AI delivers will be somehow influenced by data that a company has no longer rights to.

-Everything that was mentioned above gives merely a glimpse into the challenges that lawmakers and, consequently, users and advertisers will have to face in the coming years.
+Everything that was mentioned above merely gives a glimpse into the challenges that lawmakers and, consequently, users and advertisers will have to face in the coming years.
 New regulations are inevitable.

 The Second Dimension: The Technical Challenges And Opportunities

 Now it’s time for the future to hit us with the coolest devices it has: VR/AR glasses, smart assistants, gadgets you previously didn’t know existed but now desperately crave for… wait, no?
 Won’t that be the biggest change happening in the next decade?